periscuelo/docker-php-fpm/nginx.md

 If you don't want use laravel in port 80, just remove `/mylaravelproject/public` from `default.conf` file.

 ## Requiriments
-Have a local folder named htdocs and other named mysql
+Have a local folder named htdocs, one named mysql and other named mysql-dump

 `$ mkdir htdocs`
 `$ mkdir mysql`
+`$ mkdir mysql-dump`

 For a test, make a file named index.php and save in htdocs folder created before.
 #### content of index.php